The average hourly pay for a Records Analyst is $18.28.

 The main job of a records analyst is to conduct analysis of management and identify any potential operating issues.
 These analysts work closely with top executives in order to report problems and potential solutions.

 Records analysts are responsible for: analyzing complex mathematical and simulation models of issues and developing solutions; determining costs and risks in relation to a problem's solution; analyzing statistics and written and visual data to see how they relate to one another; de…Read more

 Records Analyst Tasks

-Improve document management and storage systems.
+- Improve document management and storage systems.

-Maintain and update record databases and storage, online and physical.
+- Maintain and update record databases and storage, online and physical.